tecnalia-advancedmanufacturing-robotics/OrbbecSDK_ROS2/docs/multiple_devices.md

 ros2 run orbbec_camera list_devices_node
 ```

-* Set the `device_num` parameter to the number of cameras you have.
 * Go to the `OrbbecSDK_ROS2/launch/multi_xxx.launch.py` file and change the `usb_port`.
 * Don't forget to put the `include` tag inside the `group` tag.
   Otherwise, the parameter values of different cameras may become contaminated.